denliehoo/multi-swap/README.md

 ## To do
 - refactor to add in ftm chain.
 Separate ETH network items for future use
+  - Note: If want change back chain, do it in the connecWalletReducer.js
 - connect smart contract to frontend (start with ropsten)
   - Get User Balances in select a token modal and display in swap component; use an API for this [https://deep-index.moralis.io/api-docs/#/account/getTokenBalances][https://docs.moralis.io/reference/getwallettokenbalances]
   - get balance should be in the SelectAssetModal component which passes the balance around the other components